tamnguyenbbt/Okapi/README.md

 * **FilterByScreenDistance(params int[] distanceOrders)** has been explained in the previous usage. **FilterByScreenDistance(ReferenceType anchorReferenceType, ReferenceType searchElementReferenceType, params int[] distanceOrders)** can be used to control both the screen distance orders and reference points as well.

 ## Control DOM distance in search by anchors
 * By default, Okapi search by anchors engine returns the web elements having the same SHORTEST DOM distances.
-Unlike, physical screen distance orders which starts from 0, Okapi considers the shortest DOM distance as order 1, the second shortest DOM distance as order 2 and so on.
-When a higher order is set, the search outcome will include those returned by the lower orders as well.
-For instance, if order 2 is set, the search result will include those web elements found by order 1 and by order 2.
+Unlike physical screen distance order which starts from 0, Okapi considers the shortest DOM distance as order 1, the second shortest DOM distance as order 2 and so on.
+When a higher order is set, the search outcome will include those returned by the lower orders automatically.
+For instance, if order 3 is set, the search result will include those web elements found by order 1, 2 and 3.

 * When more than one web elements are found, the web element under consideration/focus will be based on the set element index (mentioned above)